-The Vedas are a collection of hymns and other religious texts composed in India between about 1500 and 1000 BCE.
+The Vedas are a collection of hymns and other ancient religious texts written in India between about 1500 and 1000 BCE.
 It includes elements such as liturgical material as well as mythological accounts, poems, prayers, and formulas considered to be sacred by the Vedic religion.

 Origin & Authorship of the Vedas